rikkimelissa/msr-student-template/_projects/baxter_throw.md

 #### Instructions for running files  <a name="Instructions"></a>

 To run the files, the workspace must be connected to Baxter and properly sourced.
-Then use the following command: `roslaunch baxter_throw throw_demo.launch`
+Then use the following command: `roslaunch baxter_throw throw_demo.launch`.
+In the input_state window, enter 1, 2, or 3 to move the box to one of three set positions which Baxter will throw to.